 We’ll run the bug through our usual problem reporting, triage and assurance issue analysis processes.
 If you cannot use a workaround, we can provide add-on fixes or new wavefront versions of the tool that fix your issue, depending on your needs.

-If it’s a genuine mistake, we can issue an addendum report or reissue the kit, as appropriate.
+If it’s a genuine mistake, we can issue an addendum report or reissue any affected documents, as appropriate.
 If you need a different scope or level of information, that can be accommodated but requires more effort.
 For more information, contact us.

 We offer a frozen version support service for qualified RVS integrations, so you can rest assured that you will have access to the version of RVS you're qualifying even if your project has a very long life cycle.